JasonGrace2282/asSISt/README.md

 - Native support for weighted gradebooks 💪
 - Blazing fast grade recalculation ⏲️
 - See the effect of multiple sets of assignments on your grade 🏆
-- Faster loading speed then native SIS 🏃
+- Faster loading speed than native SIS 🏃
 - Lightweight and minimalistic UI 🪶
 - Cross-county compatibility 🤝🏻
 - Robust Framework for more extensibility 🤖